-An expert panel consisting of one chair and 14 experts in the area of citizen science supports the funding decision.
+An expert panel consisting of one chair and 14 experts in the area of citizen science supported the funding decision.

 Josef Settele is a research scientist at the Helmholtz-Centre for Environmental Research – UFZ (Department of Community Ecology).
 He was initiator of the "German butterfly monitoring scheme" in 2005 and co-founded "Butterfly Conservation Europe" in 2004, of which he was chairman from 2010 to 2013.
 Josef Settele coordinated the citizen science project “Finde den Wiesenknopf”.
 Citizen Science also was or is a central aspect in the following projects coordinated by him: MacMan, CLIMIT, LEGATO, STACCATO.

 Expert Panel Members

-François Bry is professor and holder of the chair "Programming and Modelling Languages" at the Institute for informatics of the Ludwig Maximilian University in Munich (LMU).
+François Bry is professor and holder of the chair "Programming and Modelling Languages" at the Institute for informatics at the Ludwig Maximilian University in Munich (LMU).
 The chair has designed and developed three citizen science platforms: ARTIGO is a game platform which automatically generates a search engine for works of art from the entries and contributions of the players.
 ARTizen is used to carry out data analyses of 19th century European art.
 The platform www.metropolitalia.org is recording variations of the Italian language.

 Martina Franzen is a senior scientist at the WZB Berlin Social Science Center and responsible for the research area of digitalisation in the research group "Science Policy Studies".
 She covers the fields of science studies, media research, evaluation research and sociological theory.
 Her current research and teaching activities focus on open science – and citizen science respectively – in its multiple facets to develop both an analytical framework and a critical understanding of actual changes in the science-policy nexus and its implications for scientific knowledge production.
 Martina Franzen is member of the newly founded Leibniz network “Citizen Science”.